Get

 Height: 15 to 20 inches

-More commonly called the African hairless dog, the Abyssinian Sand Terrier is a reclusive breed native to various parts of Africa.
-Not much is known about them, but biologists believe their hairlessness was an evolutionary reaction to the sweltering African sun.
-With a fiercely independent personality, Abyssinian Sand Terriers often accompanied cattle herds at a comfortable distance and sometimes helped guard them from predators.
+More commonly called the African Hairless Dog, the Abyssinian Sand Terrier is a reclusive breed native to various parts of Africa.
+Not much is known about them, but biologists believe their hairlessness is an evolutionary reaction to the sweltering African sun.
+With a fiercely independent personality, Abyssinian Sand Terriers often accompanied cattle herds at a comfortable distance and sometimes helped guard them against predators.

 8. Ecuadorian Hairless Dog